 Recommended Beekeeping Starter Kits

 Different manufacturers will add their own special touch to a beekeeping starter kit.
-However, the best ones in our opinion are those offered by Mann Lake and BuildaBeehive.
+However, some of the best ones in our opinion are those offered by Mann Lake and BuildaBeehive.